gourlaysama/girouette/README.md

     * `temp_style` (style): the style used to display the temperature, see the `temperature` segment.
     * `hours` (integer): the number of hours to display (defaults to 3).
     * `step` (integer): the number of hours to step over between forecasts (defaults to 2).
+  * `alerts`: weather alerts for the current location.

 A style attribute is an object with 6 attributes, all optional: